 The Ferellonian King Series begins in a completely untenable situation

-The first three books reveal the inevitable result of the present situation in Ferrelär.
+The first two books reveal the inevitable result of the present situation in Ferrelär.
 Will the kingdom survive?

 This is the tale of King Heglin Roark, Primate of the Church, who almost effortlessly moves into kingship seemingly unopposed.
 His major mistake reveals itself in his intended elimination of the Known.
-The Known are a primarily underground group within the church who have much more direct access to power than the foolish Primate/King.
+The Known are a primarily underground group within the church who have much more direct access to power than the foolish Primate/King has any idea about.
+We begin to see the realities of spiritual warfare.
+In this world, the spiritual lords are Ansél and Qatar, but you’ll recognize them.

-King Roark’s spiritual limitations are brought into sharp relief as the attacks from the ruler of the world begin in earnest.
-Led by Sir Rundolf Marloy, the most powerful warlock in the kingdom, King Lemèr’s son, Prince Cyril reclaims the throne for Fendrale dynasty.
+King Roark’s spiritual limitations are brought into sharp relief as the attacks from the ruler of the world [Qatar] begin in earnest.
+Led by Sir Rundolf Marloy, the most powerful warlock in the kingdom, King Lemèr’s son, Prince Cyril reclaims the throne for the Fendrale dynasty.
 Fool that he is, King Cyril believes he has access to the source of power.
 He’s sadly mistaken.

-Book Three: Staff of the King bring in Truth, Light, and Peace
+Book Three: Staff of the King brings in Truth, Light, and Peace

-The Lord of All has raised up a truly anointed Ferrelärian King, from an unbelievable source with decided unusual convictions.
+The Lord of All has raised up a truly anointed Ferrelärian Queen, from an unbelievable source with decided unusual convictions.
 But the ruler of the world is not done yet.
 He brings Shtürm and Aachen into an alliance to conquer Ferrelär and bring a representative government of the people into control of Ferellon.
 They’re even more foolish than Heglin or Cyril.